chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

    chef_gem 'package_name'

-which will install the named package using all of the default options and the default action (``:install``).
+which will install the named gem using all of the default options and the default action (``:install``).

 The full syntax for all of the properties that are available to the **chef_gem** resource is: